der-control-modules/der-control-modules.github.io/docs/index.md

 # Introduction

-Energy storage systems (ESS) support grid stability by enhancing flexibility and adding new services to the electrical system.
-However, the integration of ESS requires advanced communication standards of ESS increase integration complexity, leading to interoperability issues that delay seamless deployment.
+Energy storage systems (ESS) is the most capable resource, supporting grid stability, enhancing flexibility, and adding new services to the electrical system.
+However, the integration of ESS can be challenging and costly due to evolving communication standards and operating modes.
+In order to reduce integration complexity and avoid interoperability issues that delay seamless deployment, this work provides an open-source interoperable communication and control framework for ESS.
-The work aims to create an open-source interoperable communication and control framework for ESS using Eclipse VOLTTRON.
 This framework provides a protocol-agnostic interface for ESS by mapping the data models of IEC 61850-7-420 to protocols according to IEEE 1547 standards.
-In addition, controls are developed based on existing MESA modes and a two-stage control framework that includes scheduling and real-time control mechanisms to provide grid services.
+In addition, controls are developed based on existing MESA modes and a control framework that includes scheduling and real-time control mechanisms to provide grid services.
+This framework streamlines the integration of ESS by translating communication standards, providing examples of complex control modes, and therefore reducing complexity, risk, and cost associated with full utilization of ESS capabilities across diverse vendors.

 # Background